kit-wang/BrickBreaker/README.md

 # BrickBreaker
-The Classic Brick Breaker game, now made in Java!
+The classic Brick Breaker game, now made in Java!